CRT Monitors – Recyclers’ Biggest Paranoia

 Dismantling Risk

 The U.S. Consumer Electronics Association (CEA) has reported that the recyclers in Philadelphia are gathering the stockpiles of CRT glass.
 Until a time any feasible market emerges for it, the stock of more than hundred million kilos of CRT glass is expected to be dumped in landfills.
 However before that, a suitable eco-friendly method has to be devised to crush the glass and treat it with chemicals so that lead can be extracted from it.
 The cost of installation and monitoring process for safer lead extraction is the biggest hurdle yet to be removed.
+Though CRT monitors generate unique e-waste of their own, they contain sensitive data that must be destroyed before hard drive disposal.

 Risks for workers